SSCP Certification Exam Outline

 • Rule-based

-3.1 - Understand the risk management process
+3.1 - Understand risk management

 • Risk management frameworks

-• Risk tolerance (e.g., appetite)
+• Risk tolerance (e.g., appetite, risk quantification)

 • Risk treatment (e.g., accept, transfer, mitigate, avoid)